docxology/p3if/docs/p3if_paste.md

-was motivated by the particular requirements of health security, it reaches beyond those origins and generalizes to address a need for common interorganizational infrastructure shared among government agencies, military service branches, academia, journalists, and the general public, which we can describe here as a “knowledge commons” [25,81].
+was motivated by the particular requirements of health security, it reaches beyond those origins and generalizes to address a need for common interorganizational infrastructure shared among government agencies, military service branches, academia, journalists, and the general public, which we can describe here as a "knowledge commons" [25,81].
 Our intention was to assist in developing interaction reliability, information provenance, information value liquidity, and enhanced navigability of such infrastructure within the larger information supply chain.